hshringeri/musicvibes.ai/README.md

 Previously ThoughtGPT

-Deployed link still a bit faulty, working on it (the album review part)
+Deployed link still a bit faulty, working on it (504 error on fetch playlists for playlist generation)

 Using spotify dev API.
 https://developer.spotify.com/documentation/web-api